berna1995/htb-writeups/Busqueda/README.md

 Here we have a lot more informations gained:
 - We can run sudo, but we're just allowed to run a specific python3 script
 - We cannot read the python script
-- The python script suggests that we can run 3 different commands:
+- The python script suggests that we can run 3 different sub-commands:
     + docker-ps
     + docker-inspect
     + full-checkup